 How to Make Baked Potato Soup

-- Peel potatoes when cool enough to handle.
+- Peel the potatoes when they are cool enough to handle.

 - Melt butter in a 4 to 6-quart pot over medium-low heat.

-- Add flour, stir, and cook for one minute.
+- Add the flour, stir, and cook for 1 minute to eliminate the raw flour taste.

 - Add two-thirds of the potatoes and mash with a potato masher.

-- Cook until cut potatoes are warmed through.
+- Cook until the cut potatoes are warmed through.

 - Sprinkle each serving with cheese, bacon, and scallions.

-CopyKat Tip: If you are crunched for time, try baking your potatoes in the microwave by following the manufacturer’s instructions.
+CopyKat Tip: If youare short on time, try baking your potatoes in the microwave by following the manufacturer’s instructions.
 Many new microwave ovens now feature a baked potato button.

-My version of Bennigan’s Ultimate Baked Potato Soup can be served as an appetizer to a steak dinner or as a lunch with a side sandwich or a crusty, buttered piece of baguette.
+My version of Bennigan’s Ultimate Baked Potato Soup can be served as an appetizer to accompany a grilled or smoked steak dinner, or as a lunch with a side of a sandwich or a crusty, buttered baguette.

 Ingredients